TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 *  You need Conjur server with all policies and variables loaded.Get the conjur details, such as server url,account name, your login from conjur admin.
 *  (Optional) For using conjur cli in secured mode, ensure that you have access to the CA certificate.
+*  Use complete conjur variable names in Tibco Business Events.
+   For example: If your variables in conjur is of the format "myConjurAccount:variable:backend/ci/users-app/db-username" use "backend/ci/users-app/db-username" in your Tibco Business Events application.

 Note: You may use [Quickstart](https://www.conjur.org/get-started/quick-start/oss-environment/) for basic setup of conjur server and client using docker images in local.
 Refer Unit 1-For setting up conjur server, Unit 2-Change the policies according to your variables and Unit 3-Load the variables mentioned in the policies.
-Use the `my_app_data` file generated for CONJUR_LOGIN and CONJUR_APIKEY.
+Use the `my_app_data` file generated for CONJUR_LOGINNAME and CONJUR_APIKEY.

 ### Build
 To select this provider type, pass `cyberark` to --gv-provider flag while building the BE application image.